Phasor/eth-og-client/README.md

 `npm install`

-4. Populate the values in `.env.sample` and rename the file `.env`.
+4. Populate the values in `client/.env.sample` and rename the file `.env`.
 NB: only the NFT Storage and etherscan api keys are needed if you wish to use the existing deployed version of NFT.sol.
-If you wish to update that, the infura key and mnemonic will need to be populated too.
+If you wish to update the smart contract and interact with that, please update the truffle orientated .env at the project root level too.

-5. To start the front end React App in development mode, use:
+5. Make sure you are in the `client` folder, then run the app locally:

 `npm run start`

 ## Smart Contract

 Truffle has been used to test and deploy the smart contracts.

-If you wish to deploy updated versions:
+If you wish to deploy updated versions of the smart contract, you will need to install truffle and other dependencies, seperate to those above installed as part of the React app.
+Truffle dependencies are located in the root project directory `/package.json`.

+1. In the project root folder (not in /client):

+`npm install`

-1. Update the contract, NFT.sol and any migrations required
+2. Update the contract, NFT.sol and any migrations required

-2. Populate the `.env` file with all values to ensure you can connect to your ethereum node and sign the contract creation transaction
+3. Populate the values in `.env.sample` file at the project root level and rename the file `.env`.

-3. Ensure the network section of `truffle-config.js` is populated
+4. Ensure the network section of `truffle-config.js` is populated with the relevalnt network you wish to deploy to.
+By default the project uses Rinkeby test net.

+5. Test the contract with truffle.

+Install a local test chain like Ganache:

+`npm install ganache-cli`

+Run the local development blockchain:

+`ganache-cli`

+Run the tests:

+ `truffle test`.

-4. Test the contract with `truffle test`.
-Testing on the development network is set to run on port 8545
+Testing on the development network is set to run on port 8545.

-5. Deploy the contract with `truffle migrate`
+6. Deploy the new contract (change the network as desired):

+ `truffle migrate --network rinkeby`

-6. Update references to the ABI in `SRC/abi.js` and the smart contract address in `SRC/Components/Mint.js`
+7. Update references to the ABI in `client/SRC/abi.js` and the smart contract address in `client/SRC/Components/Mint.js`.

-## Front End Dapp
+## Deployed Front End

-The website to mint your NFT using the currently deployed version of the app's NFT.sol contract can be located at https://www.[TEST].com.
+The React front end app located in `/client` has already been deployed publically and can be located at https://www.[TEST].com.

 ## Create React App